-As KBC Group NV is a listed company, which must follow - where necessary - the procedure described in Article 7:116 of the Companies and Associations Code, its Board of Directors must include at least three independent directors, who meet the applicable statutory criteria.
+As KBC Group NV is a listed company, its Board of Directors must include at least three independent directors, who meet the applicable statutory criteria.

 Any independent director who no longer satisfies the criteria to qualify as independent, must immediately notify the Board of Directors accordingly.